 PricewaterhouseCoopers LLP, Chartered Accountants, ("PricewaterhouseCoopers") are the Company's auditors.
-The Audited Consolidated Financial Statements of the Company as at December 31, 2008 and 2007 and for the years ended have been audited by PricewaterhouseCoopers as stated in their report.
+The Audited Consolidated Financial Statements of the Company as at December 31, 2009 and 2008 and for the years ended have been audited by PricewaterhouseCoopers as stated in their report.
 PricewaterhouseCoopers is independent in accordance with the Rules of Professional Conduct of British Columbia, Canada.

-NCL prepared the San Jorge Techical Report on the San Jorge Property, which contains their recommendations for the exploration of the San Jorge Property.
+NCL prepared the San Jorge Techical Report on the San Jorge Property entitled "Mineral Resource Model Update for San Jorge Copper-Gold Deposit" which contains their recommendations for the exploration of the San Jorge Property.